 Congressional Bill H.R.
 3525 to set up a commission to draft the Congressional report on the establishment of the National Museum of Asian Pacific American History and Culture (the “Commission”) was signed into law in June 2022.
 This is the first step in a long and arduous process; however, “consideration of new museums advanced only when engaged, well-organized private citizens and entities expressed sustained interest and concern to public officials.” **

-Hence, the core mission of Friends of the National Asian Pacific American Museum (“FRIENDS”) is crystal clear: to champion, create awareness, mobilize support, orchestrate collective efforts involving both individuals and organizations, and strategically communicate with decision-makers.
-All of this is aimed at one singular goal — making the National Asian Pacific American Museum (the “Museum”) a reality.
-A forepart of FRIENDS‘ endeavors is the crucial task of facilitating and providing support to the bipartisan, eight-member Commission.
+The work of Friends of the National Asian Pacific American Museum (“FRIENDS”) will make the National Asian Pacific American Museum (the “Museum”) a reality.
+In the first stage of FRIENDS‘ endeavors is the critical task of facilitating and providing support to the bipartisan, eight-member Commission.

 **Congressional Research Service, Smithsonian Institution: Background, Issues for Congress, and Selected Legislation, November 4, 2021, p.7